Gandi/hieracles/README.md

 - detect unused params
 - create a repl, which at launch reads all data so the queries are blazing fast
 - adapt to other ENCs
-- adapt to puppetdb storage
+- adapt to PuppetDB storage

 Authors